liquid-rocketry-illinois/RCP-Host/RCP.md

 - Accelerometer (x, y, z axes (meters per second per second))
 - Gyroscope (x, y, z, axes (degrees per second))
 - Magnetometer (x, y, z axes (Gauss))
+- Roll/Pitch/Yaw (degrees)

 with units and order specified in the list.
 Following the 4 timestamp bytes, this packet has 1 ID byte, then the 3 floats.

 ### Four float sensor

 This packet can be used for sensors that send 4 single precision floats as data.
-This currently only includes GPS data, which is ordered as longitude, latitude (degrees), altitude (meters above eclipse (HAE)), and ground speed (meters per second).
+This includes GPS data, which is ordered as longitude, latitude (degrees), altitude (meters above eclipse (HAE)), and ground speed (meters per second), as well as generic use quaternions.

 ---
 The remaining class codes are currently undefined behavior.